-The BFA degree options are art education, graphic design, and studio (two-dimensional emphasis and three-dimensional emphasis).
+The BFA degree options are Art Education, Graphic Design, and Studio Art (two-dimensional emphasis and three-dimensional emphasis).

-The art education option provides professional training and art studio experiences leading to teacher certification in art for grades K – 12.
+The Art Education option provides professional training and art studio experiences leading to teacher licensure in art for grades K – 12.

-The studio option with three-dimensional emphasis offers the student the opportunity to study various 3D studio media.
-Studio classes are offered in ceramics, metalsmithing/jewelry, sculpture and weaving.
-Instruction in the studio processes is done with an emphasis on creativity, craftsmanship, application and understanding of design principle, and safety.
+The Studio Art option with three-dimensional emphasis offers the student the opportunity to study various 3D studio media.
+Studio classes are offered in ceramics, metalsmithing/jewelry and sculpture.
+Instruction in the studio processes is done with an emphasis on creativity, craftsmanship, application and understanding of design principles, and safety.

 Graphic Design & Studio Options 120-128 semester hours depending on Foreign Language graduation requirement, Art Education option 132-152 semester hours depending on Professional Education courses and Foreign Language graduation requirement